Installing an application in Linux is as easy as opening the Software Center and searching and installing it.

 A. Enable Flatpak support for various Linux distributions

 Installing Flatpak is a two-step process.
-The first one is to install Flatpak so and then we have to add the Flathub repo from where we can install applications.
+The first one is to install Flatpak and then we have to add a Flatpak repo (here, Flathub) from where we can install applications.

 sudo apt install flatpak